 Hogwarts was able to reopen a year later, just in time for the start of term in 1999, but it took months of dispute and less than half of the students returned.
 The reopening also came with the following condition: Aurors were to be hired to permanently guard the school and grounds to ensure the safety of the students and staff.

 The year is now 2005.
 Life in the wizarding world is slowly receding to the level of normalcy it maintained during Voldemort's missing years.
-Other than those who do not trust the Ministry of Magic and live in a constant state of vigilance, convinced that there is a new Dark Lord rising, life is relatively peaceful.
+The Ministry of Magic continues to be blamed for how the Second War was handled, and to this day many do not trust that the Daily Prophet would report any current threats and live in a constant state of vigilance, convinced that a new Dark Lord is rising.

 Life at Hogwarts has normalized, if you don't count the tension between the Aurors and the teachers that seems to be growing and bubbling beneath the surface.
 Aurors follow their orders, dutifully upholding their strict protection of the school, but their feelings are divided.
 Some Aurors are simply happy to be the reason that Hogwarts was able to reopen at all.
-Others, however, resent guarding a school where nothing happens other than some underage mischief.
+Others, on the other hand, resent guarding a school where nothing happens other than some underage mischief.
 It's hopeful that in time, Hogwarts will return to a place where students are allowed to roam freely but for now, this is the best the Ministry of Magic can offer.